Albanese maps for open algebraic spaces: The case of algebraic groups

+Suppose now that $\pr_1:G\ra N$ respects the group law.
+Then the identity morphism $G\ra N\times G^\aff$ respects the group laws, hence $G$ is strongly split.
+Conversely, if $G$ is strongly split, then $\pr_1$ respects the group law.

 We now construct examples where the Albanese map does not respect the group laws.
 Recall that a group scheme $U$ is \emph{unipotent} if it is of finite type, and the base-change $U\otimes k^\alg$ admits a composition series whose quotients can be embedded into the additive group $\GG_{a, k^\alg}$.
-Note that at least one composition series is already defined over $k$.
 We refer to \cite{SGA 3b}, Expos\'e XVII for a comprehensive treatment.
+Note that if $U$ is connected, at least one composition series is already defined over $k$ (loc.\ cit.\ Theorem 3.5).

 \begin{proposition} \mylabel{albanese disrespects group law} Let $U$ be a reduced connected unipotent group scheme, and $N$ be an abelian variety.
 Suppose we are in characteristic $p>0$, and that there is an epimorphism $U\otimes k^\alg\ra \alpha_{p,k^\alg}$ and a monomorphism $\alpha_{p,k^\alg}\ra N\otimes k^\alg$.
-Then the following holds: \begin{enumerate} \item The Hochschild cohomology group $H^2_0(U,N)$ is non-zero. \item For all $\alpha\in H^2_0(U,N)$ the resulting extension $G$ is reduced and connected. \item If $\alpha\neq 0$, the Albanese map $G\ra\Alb_{G/k}$ does not respect the group law. \end{enumerate} \end{proposition}
+Then the following holds: \begin{enumerate} \item The Hochschild cohomology group $H^2_0(U,N)$ is non-zero. \item For all $\gamma\in H^2_0(U,N)$ the resulting extension $G$ is reduced and connected. \item If $\gamma\neq 0$, the Albanese map $G\ra\Alb_{G/k}$ does not respect the group law. \end{enumerate} \end{proposition}

 \proof To see (ii), observe that in the extension $0\ra N\ra G\ra U\ra 1$ the projection $G\ra U$ has the structure of a principal $N$-bundle.
 By our assumptions, all fibers are smooth and connected, and the base is reduced and connected.
 So the latter also holds for the total space $G$.
 This gives (ii).
 Assertion (iii) is a direct consequence of Corollary \ref{albanese respect group law}.